US electric company finds alleged Russian malware on computer

 Story highlights

+- Gov. Shumlin calls Putin a "thug," says all Americans should be alarmed

+- Shumlin is calling on federal government to investigate and take action

-(CNN)A Vermont utility company said Friday it had found on a company laptop the same kind of malware that US authorities believe was used by Russian hackers in an attempt to influence November's election.
+(CNN)A Vermont electric company said Friday it had found on a company laptop the same kind of malicious software that US authorities believe was used by Russian hackers in an attempt to influence November's election.

 Burlington Electric said it found the code after utility companies nationwide were sent an alert by the Department of Homeland Security.